 Pursuant to Executive Order N-55-20 and DHCS guidance to counties and providers, the following list identifies waivers granted to DUI programs licensed by DHCS in connection with the COVID-19 emergency.
 Facilities with additional requests should contact their DHCS liaison for further guidance and more information.
-The flexibility described herein is effective April 23, 2020, and will terminate upon termination of the public health emergency via DHCS notification, including any extensions.
+The flexibility described herein is effective April 23, 2020, and will terminate 30 days or any extension thereof after DHCS' notification to stakeholders regarding the termination of the public health emergency.